123samueld/MyKY/Documentation/HowToInstall.md

 * chmod +x launch.sh

 This will give the launch.sh file permission to run on your machine.
 You may have to enter your password if you haven't already done so this session.

-\
-\
+## Test the Lanuncher
-To test the launch.sh file is working correctly, cd to the project root dir and enter:
+You must test the launch.sh file is working correctly, cd to the project root dir and enter:

 * ./launch.sh